hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 sequencing of end tags of transcript, and incorporate molecular tags to correct for amplification bias.'
 The steps in this process include the following:

+ 1. Demultiplexing the samples
- 1. Formatting reads and filtering noisy cellular barcodes
+ 2. Formatting reads and filtering noisy cellular barcodes
- 2. Pseudo-mapping to cDNAs
+ 3. Pseudo-mapping to cDNAs
- 3. Counting molecular identifiers
+ 4. Counting molecular identifiers

- 4. Demultiplexing the samples
+## 1. Demultiplexing sample reads

+The first step of the process is to demultiplex the samples, if sequencing more than a single sample.
+This is the one step of this process not handled by the 'umis' tools.
+We would need to parse the reads to determine the sample barcode associated with each cell.

-## 1. Formatting reads and filtering noisy cellular barcodes
+## 2. Formatting reads and filtering noisy cellular barcodes

 The FASTQ files can then be used to parse out the cell barcodes, UMIs, and sample barcodes.
 Many of the cellular barcodes will match a low number of reads (< 1000 reads) due to encapsulation of free floating RNA from dying cells, small cells, or set of cells that failed for some reason.
 These excess barcodes need to be filtered out of the sequence data prior to read alignment.